johnno1962/YieldGenerator/README.md

 The generator loop is run in it's own thread calling yield() when it wants to make a value available to the generator.
 The boolean value returned by the yield closure is false if the loop consuming the generator's sequence has exited and the yield loop itself should exit.

 I'd thought this was an original idea but the terrain was already surveyed by [Kristopher Johnson](https://gist.github.com/kristopherjohnson/68711422475ecc010e05) just a month after Swift came out.
+Anyway, this is my take on it.
+I've included Kristopher's tests to make sure it still runs.

 ### License MIT